actionhero/actionhero/readme.markdown

 ## Application Structure

-The actionCluster module contains no native code and is arranged like this:

-	/
-	|- actions
-	|-- (the base actions)
-	|
-	|- certs
-	|-- (example certs for the https server, keyed for 'localhost')
-	|
-	|- examples
-	|-- (some common examples of using actionHero in the actionCluster)
-	|
-	|- initializers
-	|-- (the common initializers for he web and socket servers, actions, logging, etc)
-	|
-	|- node_modules
-	|-- (actionHero dependancies get installed here)
-	|
-	|- public
-	|-- (default location for public assets served by /file path)
-	|
-	|- spec
-	|-- (tests)
-	|
-	|- tasks
-	|-- (default tasks)
-	|
-	_specHelper.js
-	actionHero
-	api.js
-	config.js
-	license.txt
-	package.json
-	readme.markdown
-	utils.js
-	versions.markdown

-Your application structure should look similar.

-actions in /actions will be loaded in automatically, along /initializers and /tasks. /public will become your applicaiton's default static asset location.
+Actions in /actions will be loaded in automatically, along /initializers and /tasks. /public will become your applicaiton's default static asset location.
 You can make your own config.json in your application root with only the partial changes you want to use over the default settings.

 	/
 	|- actions